skytreader/alexandria/readme.markdown

 Note that, `run.py` must have ran _at least once_ before you load the fixture data.

+## Docker set-up

+**Note:** Docker will not always be maintained.
+Maybe, at most officially, for Travis CI builds.
+But other than that, there will be no guarantees.

+Simply install `docker` and `docker-compose` and do `docker-compose up --build`.

 # Testing Set-up

-Assuming the Docker container is up, in the relevant virtualenv invoke `runtests`.
+Assuming you have a local mysql database `alexandria_test` accessible by passwordless account `root`, in the relevant virtualenv invoke `runtests`.

 The test suite runner is ultimately, nose, but there are some envionment variables that need to be set in order for tests to be successful.
 The script